Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/Routing/readme.md

 1. Click on the **RouteManager** game object under **ArcGISMap** in the **Hierarchy** window.
 2. Set your API key in the **Inspector** window.
 3. While holding shift, left click on the map twice.
-(This sample is only setup to work with mouse and keyboard.)
+(This sample is only set up to work with mouse and keyboard.)

 ## How it works